Connect Group

 As you lead your group this week, remember that the most meaningful conversations happen when people feel safe to be real.
 Create space for honesty, vulnerability, and authentic sharing.
 These questions are designed to help spark meaningful discussion, draw out personal stories, and challenge each other to grow in faith.
 You don’t need perfect answers—just a willingness to listen, encourage, and point each other toward Jesus.

-December 21st Reflection Questions
+February 8th Reflection Questions

-Connect Group Information Submission & Updates
+• Connect Group Information Submission & Updates

 Prayer Requests